algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport3.md

 --------------------------------------------
 <h3>Overview</h3>
-During this week, we principaly focused on the functional specification to create a first prototype of it for wednesday and send it to the client so we can correct or modify it for the final deadline.
+During this week, we mainly focused on the functional specifications.
+The objective was to create a first prototype of it for Wednesday and to then send it to the client.
 <br>
 <br>
-For this we had to produce a new and functional assembly language, we firstly documented it on the notion all the information about our assembly language (and if we respected all the instruction from the client) and then we replaced it in our functional specification.
+To do this we had to produce a new and functional assembly-like language, we firstly documented  on the notion all the information about our assembly language (to verify if we respected all of the instructions from the client) and then we replaced it in our functional specifications.
 <br>
 <br>
-we also prepared the template for the test plan so the QA's would just have to jump right in the test.
+we also prepared the template for the test plan, that way the QA's will be able to jump right in the testing process.

 ------
 <h3>Achievements</h3>

 <h4>Monday</h4>

-<h5>organisation plan</h5>
+<h5>Organization plan</h5>

-On monday, we firstly done a plan of how we organize our represitory :
+On monday, we firstly did a plan related to the organization of our repository :

 ![Alt text](/documents/management/image/Screenshot%202024-01-22%20at%2016.15.00.png)
-*Represitory organisation.*
+*Repository organization.*

 ![Alt text](/documents/management/image/Screenshot%202024-01-22%20at%2016.15.24.png)
-*The test part of the represitory.*
+*The test part of the repository.*

-<h5>The functional</h5>
+<h5>The Functional specifications</h5>

-The functional already have the big lines in the table of content and and a third of the content itself, it just miss sub parts.
+The functional specifications are advancing smoothly, they already have a table of content and a third of the content itself, it's missing the sub-parts.

 ![Alt text](/documents/management/image/ToC_v1.png)
 *First version of the Table of Content.*

 ![Alt text](/documents/management/image/Functional2.png)
-*Introduction of the Functional, it include the Glossary, the project overview and definition (including our vision and objectives on this project) and finally, the scope and out of scope of the project.*
+*Introduction of the Functional, it includes the glossary, the project overview and definition (including our vision and objectives on this project) and finally, the scope and out of scope of the project.*

 ![Alt text](/documents/management/image/Functional3.png)
 *Project scope, out of scope and deliverables*

 ![Alt text](/documents/management/image/Functional4.png)
-*the project reviewvers*
+*the project reviewers*

 <h5>Assembly Program</h5>

-Our team started coding by defining in C language the different instructions and different register and initialize the [CPU (Central Processing Unit).](#-glossary)
+Our team started coding by defining in C language the different instructions and different registers to initialize the [CPU (Central Processing Unit).](#-glossary)
 ![Alt text](/documents/management/image/Dev1.png)
-*we defined the instruction of assembly using C language.*
+*We defined the instruction of assembly using C language.*
 ![Alt text](/documents/management/image/Dev2.png)
-*intialization of the CPU*
+*Intialization of the CPU*

-<h5>Technical Specification</h5>
+<h5>Technical Specifications</h5>

-The Technical sepecification include the folder organisation but also developement environment and an explaination of the program structure in details.
+The Technical specifications include the folder organization but also the development environment and a detailed explanation of the structure of the program.

 ![Alt text](/documents/management/image/technical2.png)
 *A part of the development environment*